aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/image-manipulation/colorizing-barcode-image/_index.md

 - Java Development Environment: Make sure you have a Java development environment set up on your machine.

-- Aspose.BarCode for Java: Download and install Aspose.BarCode for Java from the [official download page](https://releases.aspose.com/barcode/java/).
+- Aspose.BarCode for Java: Download and install Aspose.BarCode for Java from the [download page](https://releases.aspose.com/barcode/java/).

 ## Import Packages